We use cookies to ensure that we give you the best experience on our website. Read more

 The Group’s total income tax consists of current tax and deferred tax.
 According to the Income Tax Act, the Parent Company is classified as an investment company and therefore applies certain, special tax rules.
 Other companies in the Group apply the general rules of the Income Tax Act.

 The main principles concerning taxation of investment companies are that dividends received and interest income are taxable, while dividends paid, interest expenses and management costs are tax deductible.
 In addition, capital gains on sales of shares are tax exempt, but in return, a standardized level of income, which amounts to 1.5% of the market value of the equities portfolio at the start of the financial year, is taxed.
-The standardized level of income does not apply for unlisted shares and market listed shares where the holding corresponds to at least 10% of the number of votes.
-In order for market listed shares to be excluded from the standardized income calculation, they must have been held for at least one year.
-The tax rules for investment companies entail that the Parent Company, as an intermediary, has the option to avoid a taxable surplus by paying a dividend.
-Any tax loss carryforwards are deductible and may be accumulated in order to be deducted from future taxable surpluses.
-As a result of applicable rules, the Parent Company normally does not pay any income tax and therefore nor does it report any deferred tax assets for tax loss carryforwards.
+The standardized level of income does not apply for unlisted shares and market-listed shares where the holding corresponds to at least 10% of the number of votes.
+In order for market-listed shares to be excluded from the standardized income calculation, they must have been held for at least one year.
+The tax rules for investment companies entail that the Parent Company, as an intermediary, has the option to avoid a taxable surplus by paying dividend.
+Any tax-loss carryforwards are deductible and may be accumulated in order to be deducted from future taxable surpluses.
+As a result of applicable rules, the Parent Company normally does not pay any income tax and therefore nor does it report any deferred tax assets for tax-loss carryforwards.
 Subsidiaries that are taxed in accordance with the general rules of the Income Tax Act report, where applicable, deferred tax calculated on temporary differences.
-In addition, the tax rules for invest- ment companies also entail that the Parent Company can neither pay nor receive Group contributions.
+In addition, the tax rules for investment companies also entail that the Parent Company can neither pay nor receive Group contributions.

 Financial instruments

-Financial assets and liabilities are classified in the following categories: financial assets and liabilities measured at amortized cost, and financial assets and liabilities measured at fair value through profit and loss.
-The classification is based on the Group’s business model and the contractual terms of the assets and liabilities.
+Financial assets and liabilities are classified in the following categories: financial assets and liabilities measured at amortized cost, and financial assets and liabilities measured at fair value through profit or loss.
+The classification of financial assets is based on the Group’s business model and the cash flow characteristics of the assets.
+Financial liabilities are classified at amortized cost, apart from derivatives, which are measured at fair value through profit or loss.

 Issued stock options